cjus/node-neo4j-presentation/presentation/readme.md

 Nodes are sometimes referred to as hubs when more than one path (or link) converges.

 The New York City subway system has hubs at 34th and 42nd street, which allow one to switch trains and travel other parts of the subway's network graph.
-In the map below, at 42nd street and Times Square we can switch to the N, Q, R, S, W, 1, 2, 3, or 7 trains.
+In the map below, at 42nd street and Times Square, we can switch to the N, Q, R, S, W, 1, 2, 3, or 7 trains.

 <img src="timessquare.png" width="300"/>